Sairam0503/crypto-sentiment-dashboard/README.md

 # Cryptocurrency Sentiment Dashboard
 A project to explore Bitcoin price trends and sentiment analysis.

+## Project Overview
+This project is a comprehensive data pipeline and visualization tool that collects, processes, and analyzes Bitcoin price and Reddit sentiment data to uncover trends and update live bitcoin to the dashboard.
+Built from scratch, it demonstrates end-to-end skills in data collection, transformation, storage, analysis, and deployment, culminating in a live, interactive dashboard hosted on Heroku.
+It processes 30 days of historical data and extends insights with real-time updates, showcasing proficiency in handling financial and social media datasets.

+- **Objective**: Explore the relationship between Bitcoin price fluctuations and social sentiment from `r/Bitcoin`, delivering insights through statistical models, visualizations, and a scalable web application.
+- **Key Features**:
+  - Historical and real-time data ingestion from APIs and Reddit.
+  - Data merging and migration across SQLite and Heroku Postgres.
+  - Time series analysis, predictive modeling, and interactive visualization.

+## Technical Highlights
+- **Data Collection**: Integrated CryptoCompare API for Bitcoin price/volume and PRAW for Reddit sentiment.
+- **Data Processing**: Merged datasets, handled missing values, and migrated data to a cloud database.
+- **Analysis**: Applied moving averages, ARIMA forecasting, and linear regression to derive insights.
+- **Visualization**: Created static plots (Matplotlib) and a live Dash dashboard (Plotly).
+- **Deployment**: Leveraged Heroku for real-time updates and web hosting.

 #### `get_bitcoin_data.py`
 This script fetches historical daily Bitcoin (BTC) price and volume data in USD from the CryptoCompare API, processes it, and saves it to both a CSV file and a SQLite database.